yuezheng2006/skills/README.md

 - **skill-creator** - Guide for creating effective skills that extend Claude's capabilities
 - **template-skill** - A basic template to use as a starting point for new skills

+# Document Skills

+The `document-skills/` subdirectory contains skills that Anthropic developed to help Claude create various document file formats.
+These skills demonstrate advanced patterns for working with complex file formats and binary data:

+- **docx** - Create, edit, and analyze Word documents with support for tracked changes, comments, formatting preservation, and text extraction
+- **pdf** - Comprehensive PDF manipulation toolkit for extracting text and tables, creating new PDFs, merging/splitting documents, and handling forms
+- **pptx** - Create, edit, and analyze PowerPoint presentations with support for layouts, templates, charts, and automated slide generation
+- **xlsx** - Create, edit, and analyze Excel spreadsheets with support for formulas, formatting, data analysis, and visualization

+**Important Disclaimer:** These document skills are point-in-time snapshots and are not actively maintained or updated.
+Versions of these skills ship pre-included with Claude.
+They are primarily intended as reference examples to illustrate how Anthropic approaches developing more complex skills that work with binary file formats and document structures.

 # Creating a Basic Skill

 Skills are simple to create - just a folder with a `SKILL.md` file containing YAML frontmatter and instructions.
 You can use the **template-skill** in this repository as a starting point: